Director of UW Law School Research Centers

 From August 1995 to January 2002, Ms. Atapattu worked as an Associate Professor at the Faculty of Law, University of Colombo, Sri Lanka, where she taught Environmental Law and Public International Law and was instrumental in introducing a course on environmental law to the law curriculum.
 She also taught International Organizations for the LL.M. degree and the Public International Law component of the M.A. in International Relations course, both at the University of Colombo, Sri Lanka.

 Ms. Atapattu also worked as a Senior Research Consultant to the Law & Society Trust, a human rights non-governmental organization in Colombo, Sri Lanka.
 She was the editor of Sri Lanka: State of Human Rights 2002 , an annual publication on the human rights situation in Sri Lanka.
-In 2003 she was appointed the Lead Counsel for Human Rights and Poverty Eradication of the Center for International Sustainable Development Law based in Montreal, Canada.
-She is on the advisory board of the McGill International Journal of Sustainable Development Law and Policy.
+She serves as the Lead Counsel for Human Rights at the Center for International Sustainable Development Law based in Montreal, Canada, and is on the advisory board of the McGill International Journal of Sustainable Development Law and Policy.

 Ms. Atapattu has worked on several projects as an independent consultant, and in 2001 she served on a panel of experts on liability and compensation issues for the World Health Organization's proposed Framework Convention on Tobacco Control.
 She has many publications in the fields of international environmental law, environmental rights and international sustainable development law.